Cranbrook, Camperdown

-Cranbrook is a heritage-listed residence at 14 Australia Street, Camperdown, Inner West Council, New South Wales, Australia.
+Cranbrook is a heritage-listed residence at 14 Australia Street, Camperdown, New South Wales, a suburb of Sydney Australia.
 It was built from 1879 to 1881.
 It is also known as Fowlers House.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Cranbrook was built in 1881 by Robert Fowler.
 Fowler, who had inherited a successful pottery business upon the death of his father Enoch Fowler in 1879, was a prominent businessman and variously mayor of the Municipality of Cook, Municipality of Camperdown and City of Sydney, a member of the New South Wales Legislative Assembly from 1894 to 1895, and an appointed member of the New South Wales Legislative Council thereafter.

 Cranbrook featured gardens, ferneries and an orchard, the site of which is now the Camperdown Oval.
 A bathroom was added in the 1890s.

 Robert's brother, John, built the house next door at No. 10.
 It may have also served as a servants' or managers' house (occupied by manager Robert Tratham), and was connected by a common carriageway and courtyard to the main house at No. 14.

 Robert Fowler died of cerebral thrombosis on 12 June 1906 at Cranbrook.
-His wife, Susannah, continued to live there after his death.
+His wife, Jane, continued to live there after his death.

 In 1919 Cranbrook was sold to Charles Daintree.
 The garden of Cranbrook was purchased by the Department of Education and added to the Camperdown Public School.

 In 1924 a 20 ft strip of land, on which the ballroom and the orchard stood, was resumed from the house, for the Electricity Meter Manufacturing Co Ltd.

 In 1981 the two houses No. 10 and 14 were owned by the Brown family and let to Ken Robson who sublet rooms.
 At this time Marrickville Council applied to the Heritage Council for a section 130 order to prevent harm or demolition to the buildings.
 This was enacted on 12 March 1982 and again on 10 August 1984.

 By 1982, the property had a new owner, Garry Nicholls.
 In 1985, he nominated the two houses (as the Cranbrook Group) for a Permanent Conservation Order with the intention of restoring the properties.
 A Permanent Conservation Order was made over the property on 19 July 1985.